As

 the Royal Navy has contracted in size, it is almost inevitable that

-continue to push for this data to be gathered on a navy-wide basis.
+push for this data to be gathered on a navy-wide basis.

 There